Showing posts with label HECAS. Show all posts

 TESAS stands for Tertiary Education Students Assistance Scheme.
 There are two categories of TESAS.
 See this post for more info on TESAS

-Perhaps it is important that new and continuing students at all the tertiary institutions inPNG are up-to-date the changes that are happening at present.
+Perhaps new and continuing students at all tertiary institutions must be up-to-date with the changes that are happening at present.
 Especially, the changes to TESAS and the introduction of the HELP student loan scheme.

 One suggestion is to check the latest updates on the HELP scheme at DHERST website.
 The department has some updates on the changes in higher education tuition and the purported student loan scheme.
 Here is an online news article by NBC News (Reposted) - READ MORE.
 Some key points are listed in bullet points below.